Mortuary Science – AAS

 Associate of Applied Science in Mortuary Science

-Students applying for admission to the Mortuary Science (MS) program at the University of the District of Columbia Community College should contact the District of Columbia Board of Funeral Directors regarding its approval of this particular program of instruction.
+*Caution Statement: Students applying for admission to the Mortuary Science program at the University of the District of Columbia Community College should contact the District of Columbia Board of Funeral Directors regarding its approval of this particular program of instruction.

 Program currently ineligible for Federal Title IV Aid